Vafeas/College-Link-Final-Project/README.md

 Task 1:
-A "GET" http call to genderize Api with name parameter maria where via postman test to the following are authenticated:
+A "GET" http call to genderize Api with name parameter maria via postman test to the following are authenticated:

 a) Step1: Certify that the response from this call is code = 200 or 'OK'.